WordPress/gutenberg/packages/e2e-test-utils/README.md

 -   _blockType_ `string`: The expected value of the data-type attribute of the block's external wrapper

+_Returns_

+-   `Promise`: A promise that resolves when the browser has completed tabbing through the common block components, and the placeholder buttons that are unique to blocks with file-upload features.

 <a name="tabThroughPlaceholderButtons" href="#tabThroughPlaceholderButtons">#</a> **tabThroughPlaceholderButtons**

 Tabs through the file upload buttons that appear in a file content block's placeholder area

+_Returns_

+-   `Promise`: A promise that resolves when the browser has completed tabbing through the placeholder buttons that are unique to blocks with file-upload features.

 <a name="tabThroughTextBlock" href="#tabThroughTextBlock">#</a> **tabThroughTextBlock**